tschicki/PS2-Portable/Documentation/Part 9_User Guide.md

 - Long-presss the PlayStation button to turn off the portable.
 Turning off has a couple of seconds delay, so no worries if the system doesn't shut down right away!

 ## Charging and Discharging
-> As with Li-Ion powered devices:
+> As with all Li-Ion powered devices:
 > - Don't leave the system unattended while charging!
-> - Only charge at room temperature!
+> - Don't charge or use in hot environments!
+Room temperature recommended.
 > - Don't use unnecessarily long USB cables for charging!

 The portable supports USB-C PD charging with the following profiles: